AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-00-Index.md

 do not just *copy-paste* code from the tutorial into the editor, but
 ***ACTUALLY TYPE*** the code in yourself.

-The more you complete teh work, when learning, the more you will remember.
+The more you complete the work, when learning, the more you will remember.
 Plus, when it comes to completing the exercises, it also helps to remember what is needed to be completed for each part of the development process.